HBClab/NiBetaSeries/docs/installation.rst

 ..
 Note::

-  the Singularity example depicted above assumes that Singularity is configured in such a way that folders on your host are not automatically bound (mounted or exposed).
+  The Singularity example depicted above assumes that Singularity is configured in such a way that folders on your host are not automatically bound (mounted or exposed).
   In case they are, the *-B* lines can be neglected and paths on your host should be indicated regarding *-w*, *bids_dir* and *out_dir*.